10 Must-Have Dale Earnhardt Cards

 1989 MAXX Dale Earnhardt #3

 The 1989 MAXX Dale Earnhardt card is widely regarded as his rookie card.
-It uses the same image as the 1988 card noted above, but with a bright orange and yellow border, a red and white checker at the bottom and a green nameplate.
-The design looks like they were done by the same people who did the Saved by the Bell opening credits (which also debuted in 1989).
+It uses the same image as the 1988 card noted above, but with a bright orange and yellow border, a red and white checker pattern at the bottom, and a green nameplate.
+The design looks like it was done by the same people who did the Saved by the Bell opening credits (which also debuted in 1989).

 1992 Traks Autographs Dale Earnhardt and Richard Petty #A1

 Not only is this the first Dale Earnhardt autograph card, but it also pairs him with another member of racing royalty, Richard Petty.
-For those looking for a Dale Earnhardt autograph, this is actually a fairly affordable option, particularly since it has significance as the first and it's dual-signed.
+For those looking for a Dale Earnhardt autograph, this card has extra significance as the first option and it's dual-signed.

 1996 Press Pass Burning Rubber Dale Earnhardt #BR3 Race-Used Tire #/500